If there is one subject few people discuss, passing gas just might be it. Don’t let your embarrassment keep you from staying healthy.

 It could signal a more serious condition called celiac disease, an immune reaction that, over time, damages the lining of your small intestine and keeps nutrients from being absorbed into the body.

-“Celiac disease is a condition in which the immune system mistakes gluten (found in wheat and barley) as a foreign protein that needs to be attacked,” said Dr. Hwang, who also is a gastroenterologist at Keck Medicine of USC.
+“Celiac disease is a condition in which the immune system mistakes gluten (found in wheat and barley) as a foreign protein that needs to be attacked,” Hwang says.
 “Celiac disease is different from gluten intolerance or sensitivity in which there is no immune reaction or intestinal damage, but individuals still may have symptoms of bloating, diarrhea or fatigue.”

 Is your gas worse after eating foods with dairy products?